JetBrains/space-issues-import/README.md

   --notionQuery NOTIONQUERY                                               JSON string which will be used as the request body to
                                                                           databases/:id/query.
 By default, all the cards from the board are exported.

-  --spaceBoard SPACEBOARD                                                 [supported only for Notion] The name or ID of a board in Space
-                                                                          into which you want to import issues.
-For example, name::Tasks or id:DRrHX45Jsxl

   --importSource IMPORTSOURCE                                             The name of the import source.
 Default: External.